- These are based on a reinforced concrete shell, and so the comments above about concrete pools should be read as well.

 - Pebblecrete is a trowelled on finish that comprises pebbles of about 2 – 5 mm in diameter within a cement matrix.
-Once applied and partly cured the surface maybe water blasted or given an acid wash to remove some of the cement matrix, leaving the pebbles more exposed.
+Once applied and partly cured, the surface maybe water blasted or given an acid wash to remove some cement matrix, leaving the pebbles more exposed.

 - Algae can enter the crevices leading to stains and algae growth which can be very hard to remove as the algae roots grow deep into the surface.